dhaneswaramandrasa/COVID19-EDA/README.md

 # Licensing, Authors, Acknowledgements

-You can find the Licensing for the data and other descriptive information at the Kaggle link available here and here.
+You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/sudalairajkumar/novel-corona-virus-2019-dataset) and also [here](https://www.kaggle.com/koryto/countryinfo).
 Otherwise, feel free to use the code here as you would like!